box/developer.box.com/content/guides/metadata/templates/index.md

 associated with it, such as a `marketingCollateral` template instance and a `retentionPolicy` template instances.

-## Template & Key Name

-When a metadata template is created a `templateKey` is automatically generated from the `name` of the template, removing any spaces and irregular characters in the name, and transforming it to camel case format.

-For example, a metadata template that is named
-`Test Name (with-special_) Characters` will have a `templateKey` of `testNameWithspecialCharacters`.

-This template key is then used when making any API requests to get the template's information or assign it to an item.

 ## Metadata Scopes

 Template instances are also grouped into two distinct groups, or **scopes**.